 IEEE International Conference on Wireless for Space and Extreme Environments

 Ijaz, Bilal; Sanyal, Alarka; Mendoza-Radal, Alfonso; Roy, Sayan; Ullah, Irfan; Reich, Michael T.; Dawn, Debasis; Braaten, Benjamin D.; Chamberlain, Neil F.; and Anagnostou, Dimitris E., "Gain Limits of Phase Compensated Conformal Antenna Arrays on Non-Conducting Spherical Surfaces Using the Projection Method" (2013).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 236.